tainguyen220/microservice/README.md

 first release, other features could come along to improve the application.
 There could be a strategy where an application will release each feature slowly to keep the audience’s attention on the product.

-There however are problems with fast development and deployment.
+I think that microservice is good but it might not be the best option for everyone.
+There's a benefit but however are problems as well with fast development and deployment.
 If a feature is quickly being developed and deploy, there is going to be feature that are not stable and bug.
 This could be a problem because certain application depends heavily on one feature.
 If many features are being release continously, then there could also be a list of problems coming back for the developer to fix.